-I found lots of confusion amongst most of the potential beneficiaries of the UK Gov Covid-19 support schemes.
+I found much confusion among most potential beneficiaries of the UK Gov Covid-19 support schemes.
 So thinking this will be helpful, I have prepared this extract for general information in a user-friendly way to understand all supports available in one place.

 Please have a look at different UK Gov Covid-19 Support Schemes.

-• Must be registered with the local council (have business rates accounts in local council) on or before 11 March 2020.
+- Must be registered with the local council (have business rates accounts in the local council) on or before 11 March 2020.

-The employer pays salary to the furloughed employees and can claim up to 80% of the gross salary, employer's NI and Employer's minimum statutory pension contribution.
+The employer pays salary to the furloughed employees and can claim up to 80% of the gross salary, the employer’s NI, and the employer’s minimum statutory pension contribution.
 The money will pay to the employer.

 Conditions to meet:

-• Employees must be notified that they have been furloughed for a minimum of three weeks to the maximum for four months.
+- Employees must be notified that they have been furloughed for three weeks to four months.

-• The employee cannot do any work for the employer that has furloughed them.
+- The employee cannot work for the employer that has furloughed them.

-• You can claim 80% of gross wages up to a maximum of £2,500 per month per furloughed employee.
+- You can claim 80% of gross wages up to £2,500 per month per furloughed employee.

-• You can only claim for furloughed employees that were on your PAYE payroll on or before 19 March 2020.
+- You can only claim for furloughed employees on your PAYE payroll on or before 19 March 2020.

-• The directors who are taking dividends only are not eligible for any support, unfortunately.
+- The directors who are taking dividends are not eligible for any supply.

-• There are people and lobbying groups trying to pressure the government to extend the support for company directors not taking a salary.
+- People and lobbying groups to pressure the government to extend support for company directors not taking a salary.
 The outcome is yet to see.

-Self-employed individual memo members partnership can claim up to 80% of their average monthly profits for 3 months (maximum £7,500).
+Self-employed individual memo members partnership can claim up to 80% of their average monthly profits for three months (maximum £7,500).

 You are eligible if the below conditions are met:

-• you carry on a trade that has been adversely affected by a coronavirus.
+- You carry on a trade adversely affected by the coronavirus.

-• you traded in the tax year 2018 to 2019 and submitted your Self- Assessment tax return on or before 23 April 2020 for that year.
+- You traded in the tax year 2018 to 2019 and submitted your Self-Assessment tax return on or before 23 April 2ear.

-• Your trading profits must be no more than £50,000 and at least equal to your non-trading income (e.g. rental income, interest etc.).
+- Your trading profits must be £50,000 and equal to your non-trading income (e.g. rental income, interest etc.).

 a.
 Coronavirus Business Interruption Loan Scheme

-• Small to medium-sized businesses (SME) may apply for a temporary loan (80% guaranteed by the government) for up to 6 years with no interest and loan repayment in the first 12 months.
+- Small to medium-sized businesses (SMEs) may apply for a temporary loan (80% guaranteed by the government) for up to 6 years with no interest and loan repayment in the first 12 months.

-• It's available for UK based businesses having viable borrowing proposals (business plans).
+- It’s available for UK-based businesses with viable borrowing proposals (business plans).

 b.
 Coronavirus Bounce Back Loan

-• This scheme supports UK based small & medium-sized businesses running smoothly until December 2019 and have been affected by Coronavirus.
+- This scheme super-based small & medium-sized businesses running smoothly until December 2019 and have been affected by Coronavirus.

-• Businesses already struggling for any other reason are not eligible for this scheme.
+- Businesses already struggling for other reasons are not eligible for this scheme.

-- Extension of deadline to pay the tax liabilities
+Extension of the deadline to pay the tax liabilities

 Type of liability you have & Extended Deadline